mustafa-hiri/Data-Science-vs-Data-Engineering/README.md

 3. **Predicting popular products**: If you wanted to predict which items will be most popular in the future, your target could be 'ItemID' or 'ItemSubCategory'.
 The features might include 'Date', 'StoreID', 'Price', and 'Total'.

 In general, choosing the right target and features is an important part of the data science process, and it requires both a good understanding of the business problem and the data you have available.

+## data science project
+A successful data science project is indeed a team effort and not just the domain of data scientists.
+It involves several roles, each contributing a unique set of skills.
+Let me explain these roles and their contributions:

+1. **Data Scientists**: Data scientists are the ones who formulate the questions that need answering, design and implement the models to answer these questions, and interpret the results.
+They need a deep understanding of the data and the business context, as well as the technical skills to perform complex analysis and modeling.

+2. **Data Engineers**: They work closely with data scientists to ensure that data is collected, stored, and processed in a way that makes it usable for analysis.
+They are responsible for managing and optimizing the data architecture and creating pipelines for data transformation, cleaning, and ingestion.

+3. **Business Analysts**: Business analysts play a crucial role in defining the business problem, translating it into a data science problem, and interpreting the results in the context of the business.
+They help bridge the gap between the technical team (data scientists and data engineers) and the business stakeholders.

+4. **Project Managers**: Project managers coordinate the work of the data scientists, data engineers, and business analysts to ensure that the project is delivered on time and meets its objectives.
+They handle resource allocation, timeline management, and communication between different teams and stakeholders.

+5. **Domain Experts**: These are individuals with deep knowledge of the specific business area.
+Their insights are crucial in understanding the data, formulating the right questions, and interpreting the results in the context of the business.

+6. **Data Stewards**: They ensure data quality, security, privacy, and compliance with regulations.
+They often work closely with data engineers to make sure data is handled responsibly and ethically.

+In a nutshell, a successful data science project is a collaborative effort and requires a mix of skills, including business understanding, data handling, modeling, and project management.
+It's like a puzzle, where every role is a piece that helps to complete the overall picture.